Xiaoyu-Lu/GSoC_2020/docs/summary/phase2.md

 #### Review3: Form lean corpus

-Input the both output file from above into the python script to get a well formed structure.
+Input the both output files from above into a python script to get a well-formed structure.

 `corpus_2018_new.json` & ` speaker_db.json`   ➔ `datasetBuilder_2_lean.py` ➔ `lean_corpus_2018_trimmed.json`